Frederik Gytkjær: Return to Lyngby

 On 15 January 2019, Gytkjær agreed a transfer to his former club Lyngby.
 He signed a one-and-a-half-year deal with De Kongeblå.
 His return was praised by director of football, Birger Jørgensen, who called him a "local hero".
 Gytkjær made his first appearance since his return to the club on 3 March in a 1–0 win over Hvidovre IF, and scored his first goal from a free-kick on 21 April in a 3–0 win over Nykøbing FC in the Danish second tier.
 His first season after returning to Lyngby resulted in promotion to the Danish Superliga.

 He suffered relegation to the Danish 1st Division again with the club on 9 May 2021 after a loss to last placed AC Horsens.

 On 1 September 2021, Gytkjær scored four goals in a 5–1 win over Tårnby FF in the second round of the Danish Cup.
 He suffered a concussion in a league match against FC Fredericia on 28 February 2022, sidelining him for the rest of the season which saw Lyngby win promotion back to the Superliga.

 International career

 Gytkjær has appeared internationally for Denmark at under-16, 17, 18 and 20-levels, making 28 total appearances in which he scored seven goals.

 Personal life

-He is the younger brother of Monza striker Christian Gytkjær.
+He is the younger brother of fellow striker Christian Gytkjær.